top of page

 aronovici@mail.tau.ac.il

-Coral completed her BSc studies at the Sagol School of Neuroscience, Tel Aviv University, in 2020.
+Coral completed a B.Sc. at the Sagol School of Neuroscience, Tel Aviv University, in 2020.
 Her research focuses on identifying the neural networks related to alcohol relapse.
-In her work, Coral identifies and manipulates specific neural ensembles involved in alcohol-related memory reconsolidation in rodent models, as a part of an BSF-funded project in collaboration with Bruce Hope from NIDA-NIH.
+In this work, Coral identifies and manipulates specific neural ensembles involved in alcohol-related memory reconsolidation in rodent models.
+This research is part of a BSF-funded project in collaboration with Dr. Bruce Hope from NIDA-NIH.

 flomin@mail.tau.ac.il